What does AR stand for? If you don't know or you need more clarity, read below for a good explanation.

-ArmaLite is a company that originally designed their style of rifle platform in the 1950s.
+ArmaLite is a company that originally designed its style of rifle platform in the 1950s.
 This platform type is where the AR 15 originated, and the 10s eventually evolved, as well.
-They had progenitor rifles, like the AR 5, which is a .22 caliber survival rifle and used by the U.S. Air Force.
+They had progenitor rifles, like the AR-5, which is a .22 caliber survival rifle and used by the U.S. Air Force.

 What Determines an Assault Rifle?

 This definition varies dramatically from state to state.
 This is one reason why there's such a vigorous debate about the definition of the weapon type in the first place.